the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 }
 ~~~~~~~~

-The Search component gets an additional button.
-The button has to explicitly trigger the search.
-Otherwise you would fetch data every time from the Hacker News API when your input changes.
+Now the Search component has to add an additional button.
+The button has to explicitly trigger the search request.
+Otherwise you would fetch data every time from the Hacker News API when your input field changes.
+But you want to do it explicitly in a on click handler.

 As alternative you could debounce (delay) the `onChange()` function and spare the button, but it would add more complexity at this time.
 Let's keep it simple without a debounce.